infracost/docs/docs/features/config_file.md

 sets successive elements returned from [`matchPaths`](#matchpaths) to `$project`, which can be accessed inside the `range` loop, e.g. `$project.env`

+## Global variables

+Templates have access to the following global variables:

+* `.Branch` - The name of the current branch that the template is executed on.

+The following global variables are **only** available in CI:

+* `.BaseBranch` - The name of the base branch that the pull request is being merged into.

 ## Functions

-Config file templates support a wide range of built in functions to make it easy for you to write config files that work for your project structure.
+Config file templates support a wide range of built-in functions to make it easy for you to write config files that work for your project structure.
 Below you'll find a list of supported functions with detailed examples.

 ## Filepath functions